 Many people experience neck pains and discomfort throughout their lifetime.
 This pain may be correlated to a recent injury or strain, or it may be a chronic condition that has affected you every day.
 Whatever the cause, there are treatment options available from Edward Jung, MD to help relieve your neck pain.

-Dr. Edward Jung is a board-certified orthopedic surgeon and fellowship-trained spine specialist in Kirkland, WA.
-Dr. Jung specializes in treating conditions related to neck and back pain using conservative treatments as well as the most state-of-the-art, minimally invasive procedures.
+Dr. Edward Jung is a board-certified orthopedic surgeon and fellowship-trained spine specialist.
+Dr. Jung treats conditions related to neck and back pain using conservative treatments as well as the most state-of-the-art, minimally invasive procedures.
 If you are looking for relief from neck pain, schedule a consultation for proper diagnosis and treatment of your condition.
 Patients often drive from Renton, Bellevue, Seattle, and Redmond for specialized care with Dr. Jung at his spine care clinic in Kirkland, WA.

 What are Common Causes of Neck Pain?